shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - consumer error - the consumer cannot process the message due to some data discrepancy
 - so, we introduce another special topic or queue called the "dead letter queue"
 - two strategies -
-  - so, both the producer and consumer on encountering an error move the message to the dead letter queue themselves
+  - so, both the producer and consumer on encountering an error move the message to the dlq themselves
-  - the message broker itself is configured to move messages to the dead letter queue
+  - the message broker itself is configured to move messages to the dlq
     - producer errors can be identified easily by the message broker - queue is full, message is too big, etc
     - for consumer errors, if the message would not be consumed for a long time, message brokers can conclude that the messages are not getting acknowledged, and it can move these messages to the dlq
 - best practices -